 Challenging Steep Road

 Due to its location on a high hillside.
 People coming here need to pass an uphill track to reach the temple.
 On the side road, trees are planted around.
 Giving a pleasant view while getting to the temple.
 The road takes around 5 minutes to get to the temple by motorcycle or car.

 However, please bear in mind that sometimes, it takes longer due to an enormous number of visitors on holiday.
 Not only passing a greenery scene.
 People will also be passing Tebing Breksi.
 A tourist attraction that offers a landscape view of cliffs.
 Since the site is near the temple, go to Tebing Breksi first, then the temple after.

 Ijo Temple Opening Hours

-Ijo temple is open from 08.00 am to 05.00 pm.
-But visitors are welcome to stay a bit more to see the sunset.
-At a certain spot in the temple.
-Guests can perfectly see the airplane going down to Adisucipto International Airport.
+Ijo temple is open from 8 AM to 5 PM.
+However, visitors are welcome to stay a bit late to see the sunset.
+At a certain spot in the temple, guests could even see the airplane landing at Adisucipto International Airport.